Distance: c. 45 miles out and back

 As I said, for the first 12 miles the terrain is open river meadow—at first very wide and flat, with a lot of water, then gradually narrowing and becoming a bit drier and more rolly, as the terrain changes from marsh to hay farming meadow to cow/horse ranch.
 Stop at Bender Landing County Park, a few miles in, for the only close-up view of the river you’ll ever get (very pretty), or if you forgot to go to the bathroom.

 One perk on this ride is blackberry vines.
 On my ride in early August they were just coming ripe.
-Look at milepost 5 and just before milepost 11—if they aren’t ripe there, they aren’t ripe anywhere.
+Look at milepost 5 and just before milepost 11—if they aren’t ripe there, they aren’t ripe anywhere on the route.

 At mile 12 you get to Minerva, which is an intersection and a house (not even a “Minerva” sign).
 North Fork Siuslaw goes off to the R (signed), and I think turns to dirt.
 Anyway, we’re going straight, onto Upper North Fork Rd (according to the sign), or 5084, called “Upper North Fork Sius Rd” on mapmyride.